exactchange/drv-core/blue-paper.md

     );
     ```

-2. The difference between the DRV `price` and the adjusted `usdValue` must not exceed a Standard Deviation of the average price (see *Deviation Rate* below).
+2. The difference between the DRV `price` and the adjusted `usdValue` must not exceed a Standard Deviation of the average price.

     ```
     // ./events/events.transaction.js